Last Updated: May 2026 | Author: Munir Ardi

 Most Transitional Housing programs are “Dry” (no alcohol/drugs allowed).

-Case Management: You must meet with a social worker weekly.
-If you skip meetings, you can be discharged.
+- Case Management: You must meet with a social worker weekly.

 Phase 4: Faith-Based & Community Resources (The Hidden Gems)